 - Best Overall: Weber Original Kettle Premium Charcoal Grill 22-Inch

 - Best Barrel Grill: Royal Gourmet 24-inch Charcoal BBQ Grill

 - Best Kamado Grill: Vision Grills Professional S-Series Ceramic Kamodo Grill

 - Best Hybrid Grill: Char-Broil Gas2coal 3-Burner Hybrid Grill

-- Best for Entertaining: Dyna-Glo-X-Large Premium Dual Chamber Charcoal Grill
+- Best for Entertaining: Dyna-Glo Extra-Large Heavy-Duty Dual Chamber Charcoal Grill

 By Sharon Franke for Food Network Kitchen

 A charcoal grill is for you if you love the incomparable taste of food cooked over briquets and don’t mind fussing a bit to get it.
-On work days, a charcoal grill may demand more time than you’re willing to put out, but on weekends, if you make the effort to tend to one, you’ll get a huge payback in flavor.
-These days, prices on these relatively low-tech grills have climbed to several hundred dollars, which means you want to make sure you’re getting one that’s worth your hard-earned money.
+On weeknights, a charcoal grill may demand more time than you’re willing to put out (for that, opt for a gas grill), but on weekends, if you make the effort to tend to one, you’ll get a huge payback in flavor.
+These days, prices on these relatively low-tech grills range from a couple hundred dollars to splurges closer to $1,000, which means you want to make sure you’re getting one that’s worth your hard-earned money.
 Our experience and research can help you find the best one for your needs.

 Types of Charcoal Grills

 Kettles are deep and rounded.
 As you pile the briquets high on top of each other, rather than spread them out in these grills, they do a good job of holding in heat.
 You’ll find them good for foods like chicken, a side of salmon, or a leg of lamb that you want to cook low and slow until they’re done.
 It can be tricky to add more charcoal to a kettle during grilling as you have to lift the grate.